 The entire journey had been a great adventure for the little girl.
-They had passed through countless cities and villages and she had found them all equally wonderful.
-Until they reached Cereia, the capital city of Regantis.
+They had passed through countless cities and villages.
+She had found them all equally wonderful, until they reached Cereia, the capital city of Regantis.
 The driver manned the carriage right through the center of the city and the girl wished she had more eyes so she could see everything that was going on.
 Countless horses and carriages travelling in all directions, the enormous square in front of the main temple of the Gods, children playing, merchants selling their goods, Council members in their distinguished white and blue robes.
 But all this fell short in comparison with the view of the Royal castle.

-The driver proficiently manned the carriage through the large gateway that provided entrance to the courtyard and stopped the horses in front of the doors.
+The driver proficiently manned the carriage through the large gateway that provided entrance to the courtyard.
+He stopped the horses in front of the doors.
 Several servants hasted themselves to the carriage to help out.
 The girl was lifted from the carriage first, by a large man with bronzed shoulders.

 ‘Look mommy, I think I can see myself!’ the girl laughed when her mother entered the hall.
 She looked down at the shiny marble floors.

-The Lady nodded and gestured the servant to lead the way.
+Lady Lopeia nodded that she understood and gestured the servant to lead the way.

 After a nod from Lady Lopeia the servant bowed again and left, closing the door behind him.
 The little girl raced from left to right to examine the different rooms.

 But the girl’s mother did not seem to share her enthusiasm.
-She sat down on a chair near the window and stared blankly outside, with her hands folded in her lap.
-The girl did not seem to notice and eagerly kept exploring, taking in every inch of her new home.
+She sank down on a chair near the window and stared outside with a blank expression on her face and her hands folded in her lap.
+The girl did not seem to notice her mother’s sad state and eagerly kept exploring the rooms, as if she wanted to take in every inch of her new home.

-Friendly but determined she led the girl to the smaller of the two bedrooms and started unpacking her clothes.
-Alexa pulled her legs up on the bed and wrapped her arms around her knees.
+Friendly but determined she led the girl to the smaller of the two bedrooms, where she started to unpack the girl’s clothes.
+Alexa pulled her legs up on the bed and wrapped her arms around herself.
 She rested her chin on her knees while she watched her Doe neatly folding the clothes and putting them away.

 ‘Daddy is not coming anymore, is he, Aldarin?’ the little girl asked after a while.
 It was more a statement than a question and the servant nodded without interrupting her work.

 The servant sighed and turned towards the young girl.
 With her head tilted and her hands on her hips, she looked at the young girl in her care with compassion on her face.
-As Alexa’s Doe, she had been there when Alexa was born and had cared for her ever since.
-She would keep doing so until Alexa came of age, at which point Alexa would most likely get her own servant while she would continue to serve Alexa’s mother.
-Aldarin sat down beside Alexa and put her arm around her shoulder.
+As Alexa’s Doe, she had been there when Alexa was born and had been caring for her ever since.
+She would keep doing so until Alexa came of age, at which point Alexa would most likely get her own servant while Aldarin would continue to serve Alexa’s mother.
+Aldarin sat down beside Alexa and placed her arm around the girl’s shoulder.

 ‘We talked about this, Alexa.
 You know this.
 Your father can no longer be with you.’